 A more important point is the layout of the cafeteria; it can easily be seen how "popular" each student is while eating there.
 Remember that Berea is a small college and, as with most small towns, everybody tends to know everyone else, including how "popular" they are.
 So, if you end up eating by yourself a lot, it will be readily apparent to everyone.
 It's one thing to be seen as unpopular in high school and to often end up sitting by yourself in the cafeteria, but remember that, at Berea, you must use the cafeteria not only at lunch but for three square meals a day.
 I'm sure this is a source of self-consciousness for many Berea students.

 (Ironically, it has occured to me that the COVID lockdown has turned most people into "shy" people!
-Masks hide people's faces and have been shown to discourage them from striking up conversations with strangers.
-"Social distancing" encourages keeping one's distance from new people.
-And quarantining facilitates social isolation.
-Sad.)
+Masks hide people's faces and have been shown to discourage them from striking up conversations with new people.
+"Social distancing" requires keeping others at arm’s length—or farther.
+And quarantining facilitates extreme social isolation.
+Ironic and sad.)

 On the other hand, there are no fraternities or sororities at Berea College.
 This is probably a good thing, because it likely cuts down on cliques.
 Let the rich kids have their fraternities – Berea College is for studying and getting a leg up on life (while still having a good time).

 Another thing to keep in mind is that Berea is a dry town.
 What this means is that no alcoholic beverages are sold anywhere within the city limits (a running joke in Berea is that collegians who want to have a good time have to drive to Richmond, about 15 miles away).
 Really, fraternities and alcohol tend to go as hand-in-hand as mom and apple pie, so having one without the other wouldn't make much sense.